softlion/depin/README.md

 # Tip

+* Star the project (tap on the start on top right)

-Donate for a coffee if that script helped you !
+* Donate for a coffee if that script helped you !
 I'd love to visit new countries in the world.

 Multi chain Metamask account (BSC, Etherum, Arbitrum, Doge, Polygon, Avalanche, ...):